-Albanian 'No' deals blow to Syria chemical weapons plan
+Albanian 'no' deals blow to Syria chemical weapons plan

 "We lack the necessary capacities to get involved in this operation," he said, following days of growing protests outside government buildings.

-Hundreds of demonstrators, including students cutting school classes, gathered to denounce the plan on Friday, "NO" painted on their faces.
+Hundreds of demonstrators, including students skipping school classes, gathered earlier on Friday to denounce the plan for Albania to host the destruction of the Syrian weapons, "NO" painted on their faces.

-There was no immediate indication where the United States or Russia might look next to dispose of thousands of tons of toxic waste.
+In Washington, U.S. State Department spokeswoman Jen Psaki sought to downplay the Albanian decision, saying several other nations "are seriously considering ... hosting the destruction efforts."

-Friday was the deadline for the details of the plan to be agreed by Damascus and the Organisation for the Prohibition of Chemical Weapons (OPCW) in The Hague.
+She did not identify these but said the United States expects that the timelines for the destruction of the Syrian weapons would be met despite the Albanian refusal.

 Washington said only Assad's forces could have carried out the attack, a charge the Syrian leader denied.